mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-Since we have two threads and two coroutines, the concurrency degree is now two, and, as usual, the log confirms the theory: `@coroutine#1` executes on `DefaultDispatcher-worker-1`, and `@coroutine#2` executes on `DefaultDispatcher-worker-2`.
+Since we have two threads and two coroutines, the concurrency degree is now two.
+As usual, the log confirms the theory: `@coroutine#1` executes on `DefaultDispatcher-worker-1`, and `@coroutine#2` executes on `DefaultDispatcher-worker-2`.

 ```text
 13:40:59.864 [main] INFO CoroutinesPlayground - Starting the morning routine